Summary

 You have two choices for blanking:

-2. You can install toggle switch for blanking.
-One side should be wired to a 5v source in the TV (such as the + side of C431, or any other place where "SET 5V" runs in the TV - don't use STBY 5V), and the common pin goes to the blanking wire described above.
+- You can install toggle switch for blanking.
+One side should be wired to a 5v source in the TV (such as Pin 3 of the tuner TU101, or the + side of a 5v rail filter cap like C631, or any other place where "SET 5V" runs in the TV - don't use STBY 5V), and the common pin goes to the blanking wire described above.
 You could even get a SPDT switch and use the other pole for SCART blanking.
 This lets you have the best of both worlds.

 5V source (from either SCART or TV) -> 1k resistor -> diode -> IC301 pin 15